mikko-apo/ki-router.js/README.md

 # Why should you use it?

 ki-router.js makes it relative easy to implement a modern single page app that supports clean REST-like bookmarkable urls.
-It supports two kinds of single page app modes:
+It supports three kinds of single page app modes:

+* historyApi
+* hashbang
 * transparent
-* hashbang

 To use it all you need to do to is: